Join Here | Log In

 Genetics and Seasonal Affective Disorder

-Seasonal Affective Disorder (SAD) is characterized by recurrent depression with a change in the season usually in fall/winter for most.
-Scientists think this is possibly due to an aberrant response to light – either not enough brightness to the sunlight or not enough hours of light.
+Seasonal Affective Disorder (SAD) is characterized by recurrent depression with a change in the season, usually in fall/winter for most.
 Your genes play a big role in this responsiveness to light.

 Bipolar Disorder, Depression, and Circadian Clock Genes

-New research shows that depression and bipolar disorder are linked to changes or disruption in circadian genes.
+New research shows that depression and bipolar disorder are linked to changes or disruptions in circadian genes.
 Some people carry genetic variants in the circadian genes that make them more susceptible to circadian disruption.

 The Interaction Between BDNF and Serotonin